Moving to Indonesia?

-Indonesia occasionally hits the international news when extremist groups or terrorist organizations are involved in violent attacks, especially directed at foreigners, such as on Bali in 2002 or in Jakarta in 2009.
-The Indonesian government is trying to crack down hard on the perpetrators of such crimes, but such incidents might occur again.
+Indonesia occasionally features on international news when extremist groups or terrorist organizations are involved in violent attacks, especially directed at foreigners, such as in Bali in 2002 or in Jakarta in 2009 and 2016.
+The Indonesian government is trying to crack down hard on the perpetrators of such crimes, but it is not possible to warrant that this won’t happen again.

-The only option for foreign residents is to stay vigilant, keep a low profile and follow the news regularly.
-It is also a good idea to avoid certain regions like Papua or Central Sulawesi, and make sure to register with your embassy and to have its emergency contact details ready in case of a natural disaster due to volcanic activity.
+The only option for foreign residents is to stay vigilant, keep a low profile, and follow the news regularly.
+It is also a good idea to avoid certain regions like Papua or Central Sulawesi.
+Make sure to register with your embassy and to have its emergency contact details ready.
+This can also prove beneficial in case of a natural disaster due to volcanic activity.

 Healthcare in Indonesia may be very different from what you expect.
-As the public healthcare sector is often inadequate, it is safe to recommend a private international health insurance as your best bet.
-A number of insurance providers have policies that cover countries in Southeast Asia such as Indonesia.
+As the public healthcare sector is not always adequate, it is safe to recommend private international health insurance as your best bet.
+A number of insurance providers have policies that cover countries in Southeast Asia, like Indonesia.

 Allianz Worldwide Care provides a directory of doctors and hospitals whose services their insurance policies cover.
 You simply need to enter the name of the city you plan on moving to in Indonesia and then you will be given a list of addresses, telephone numbers and names of doctors.
 Unfortunately, English is not a requirement in hospitals, yet the services offered by most of these clinics should be up to par with Western medical treatment and can be relied on in emergency cases.
 As mentioned above, traveling to Singapore for treatment is also a viable option.

-Most expats in Indonesia go to so-called “group practice medical clinics”, which have a wider range of specialists and offer most routine medical evaluations and care.
-In addition, most medical staff often speak some English.
-Please also be aware that regardless of the medical evaluation you have had, you will be required to pay in cash, as few hospitals have access to credit card machines.
+Most expats in Indonesia go to so-called “group practice medical clinics,” which have a wider range of specialists and offer most routine medical evaluations and care.
+In addition, most medical staff at these clinics speaks some English.
+Please also be aware that you will be required to pay in cash, as few hospitals have access to credit card machines.

-It is also common that some medications which may be prescription only in your home country can easily and cheaply be acquired over the counter in Indonesia.
+It is also common that some medications which may require a prescription in your home country can easily and cheaply be acquired over the counter in Indonesia.